An Introduction to Inductive Statistical Inference: from Parameter Estimation to Decision-Making: Probability and uncertainty

 \item[] $P(B|I_{B}) = 1$, expressing a logical resp.~practical certainty, and

 \item[] $0 \leq P(C|I_{C}) \leq 1$, expressing a logical resp.~practical possibility of which the attributed degree of plausibility is considered limited.

 \end{itemize}

-In view of the interpretation of a {\bf probability} as a researcher's systematic way of handling practical situations with {\bf incomplete information} (which, typically, is more often the case than not), it proves of little help to try to associate any physical reality with the corresponding numerical value from the interval $\left[0, 1\right]$.
-Rather, it constitutes a specific proposal for dealing with {\bf uncertainty} within a logically consistent and coherent quantitative framework,\footnote{Philosophical viewpoints opposing the idea of uncertainty being amenable to treatment within a quantitative framework have been put forward nearly a full century ago by Knight (1921)~\ct{kni1921} and by Keynes (1921)~\ct{key1921}.} the basic rules of which are to be described in the following.
-Indeed, it comes as a bit of a surprise, and a veritable manifestation of formal ellegance, that the {\bf probabilistic calculus} for plausible reasoning originated by Bayes and Laplace rests on the foundation of only a few rather simple first principles.
+In view of the interpretation of \textbf{probability assignments} as a researcher's systematic way of hand\-ling practical situations with \textbf{incomplete information} (which, typically, is more often the case than not), it proves of little help to try to associate any physical reality with the corresponding numerical value from the interval $\left[0, 1\right]$.
+Rather, it constitutes a specific proposal for dealing with \textbf{uncertainty} within a logically consistent and coherent quantitative framework,\footnote{Philosophical viewpoints opposing the idea of uncertainty being amenable to a compelling treatment within a quantitative framework have been put forward nearly a full century ago by Knight (1921)~\ct{kni1921} and by Keynes (1921)~\ct{key1921}.} the basic rules of which are to be described in the following.
+Indeed, it comes as quite a surprise, and a veritable manifestation of formal ellegance, that the \textbf{probabilistic calculus} for plausible reasoning originated by Bayes and Laplace rests on the foundation of only a few rather simple first principles.